red-sayed/AES_Implementation/README.md

 ![plot](./Screenshots/Aes-crypt_main.png)

+## WARNING:
+This repository was the first version of AES, for a newer one check [RedLibrary](https://github.com/Red-company/RedLibrary).

 ## What is it?

 This is a small and portable C++17 implementation of the Advanced Encryption Standartd(AES).
 At this repository you also can find 'Aes-crypt' terminal application which helps you to encrypt/decrypt strings.
 It is a part of [RedLibrary](https://github.com/Red-company/RedLibrary).